Madeline: Audiobooks

 Madeline audiobooks have been appearing since the early 1970s as vinyl records.
 The record typically consists of a mixture of stories and songs.

 The first soundtrack for the TV series was Madeline's Favorite Songs, released in 1995.
 It contains 16 tracks of music composed by Joe Raposo or Jeffrey Zahn with lyrics by Judy Rothman from the DIC and Cinar specials.
 The second soundtrack, Hats off to Madeline, was released in 1996.
-It contained 17 tracks of music from the 1993 and 1995 episodes with music by Andy Street and lyrics by Judy Rothman.
-In 2002, the latest Madeline soundtrack to date, Sing-A-Long With Madeline, was released, featuring 27 tracks of music from the 2001 episodes and they were also written by Andy Street and Judy Rothman.
+It contained 17 tracks of music from the 1993 and 1995 episodes, written and composed by various songwriters.
+In 2002, the latest Madeline soundtrack to date, Sing-A-Long With Madeline, was released, featuring 27 tracks of music from the 2001 episodes, and they were also written by various songwriters, composers, and lyricists.

 Video games

 Between 1995 and 1999, ten Madeline-themed educational point-and-click computer games were released by various developers.

 Toys

 Madeline toys were initially produced by Eden Toys LLC, since acquired by Learning Curve.
 Most popular during the 1990s was a Madeline rag doll, with a signature half-smile and scar from the appendectomy that corresponds with the story from the book.
 Eden's Madeline Doll House received the Toy of the Year Award for Best Specialty Toy at the first annual Toy Of The Year Awards in 2000.